nimaaskarian/color/README.txt

 simple set of cli utilities to compute color contrast and relative luminance
 <color> can be any string in form of #FFF or #FFFFFF or r,g,b

+contrast:  prints contrast ratio of two colors
+[Usage]
   contrast [Flags] <color-1> <color-2>

-[Flags]:
+[Flags]
-  --wcag-check, -w           check if passes the wcag standard and print the status. without it, contrast prints contrast ratio of the colors.
+  --wcag-check, -w           check if passes the wcag standard and prints the status

+isdark: prints whether the color is
+[Usage]
   isdark [Flags] <color>

-[Flags]:
+[Flags]
-  --print-luma, -l           print relative luminance of color. without it isdark prints 1 if color is dark and 0 if it isn't.
+  --print-luma, -l           print relative luminance of color instead

+cbetween: prints colors between two colors
+[Usage]
+  cbetween [Flags] <color-1> <color-2>

+[Flags]
+  --include-self, -i         include the colors provided in the beginning and the end of the output --count, -c (default=8)    count of colors between (without the colors themselves).